protesilaos/my-website/_poems/2026-08-08-of-protesilaos.md

 excerpt: "Just read the poem.
 No further comment."
 ---

 Inspired by Bertolt Brecht's "Von armen B.B."
-(For poor B.B.).
+(Of poor B.B.).

 * * *